wellscrosby/MRGHoloOcean/docs/packages/packages.rst

 HoloOcean Packages
 ==================

 These are the different packages available for download.
-A holodeck package contains one or more worlds, which each have one or more scenarios.
+A holoocean package contains one or more worlds, which each have one or more scenarios.

 .. _`all-packages`: